teddzyb/teddzyb/README.md

 Started off self-learning HTML, CSS, and JavaScript back in 2019, then continued developing my skills at university (2020-present).

-Currently into mobile development with Xamarin.Forms and developing websites with Laravel and Vue.
+Currently into mobile development with Xamarin.Forms and game development with PlayCanvas.

 #### Languages
 <div style="display:flex">